OPINION:

 And Arizona’s copper mining industry — vital for producing military equipment and energy infrastructure — has been stalled by regulatory red tape.
 Projects such as the Oak Flat Copper Mine, which could supply 25% of U.S. copper demand, are in limbo, further weakening Arizona’s economy.
 At the same time, China strengthens its control over global copper supplies.

 Make no mistake about it: Kamala Harris’ policy agenda is a direct attack on American jobs even as it threatens our national security.
-In just a few short years, her administration has turned America from an energy-independent powerhouse into a nation dependent on foreign oil while allowing China to dominate global markets for aluminum, automobiles, electronics, furniture, steel and textiles.
+In just a few short years, her administration has turned America from an energy-producing powerhouse into a nation dependent on foreign oil while allowing China to dominate global markets for aluminum, automobiles, electronics, furniture, steel and textiles.

-Instead of taking decisive action to protect American jobs, Ms. Harris has bowed to the globalist agenda — weakening Trump-era tariffs, letting trade cheats run rampant, and flooding the market with cheap foreign goods at the expense of American workers.
+Instead of taking decisive action to protect American jobs, Ms. Harris has bowed to the globalist agenda — weakening Trump-era tariffs, letting trade cheats run rampant and flooding the market with cheap foreign goods at the expense of American workers.

 As we head into the most critical election of our lifetimes, voters in the battlegrounds of Michigan, Pennsylvania, North Carolina, Georgia and Arizona must ask themselves: Can we afford four more years of this?
 The answer must be a resounding no.